virtusize/virtusize.github.io/source/integration-guide/measurements.rst

 Feed
 ----

-In case the product measurements and data cannot be provided via the Virtusize admin, the data can instead be provided by a product feed.
+If your product measurements and data cannot be provided via the Virtusize admin, the data can instead be provided by a product feed.
-This is very similar to Pricerunner and Kelkoo feeds, but with focus on product measurements.
-The major difference is that in this case the feed must only return information about one product, not a list of products.
+This is very similar to Pricerunner and Kelkoo feeds, but with a focus on product measurements.
+The major difference is that in this case, the feed must only return information about one product, and not a list of products.

-The feed is implemented by each store according to specification details in this document.
-The feed option is suitable for bigger stores that have internal measurement database and can expose this as an API.
+The feed is implemented according to the specification details in this document.
+This feed option is suitable if you are a large scale store that has an internal measurement database and can expose this as an API.

 .. attention::
     The feed must return its data using the `UTF-8